ntakouris/UnrealStuff/TipsAndTricks.md

 Set a rotation of an actor via a forward vector : Use XVector to Rotation.

 Get control rotation is better, more accurate and more reliable than getting let's say the rotation of the camera.

+You will come across lot's of Public and Private folders: Public folder contains the header files (interface) and Private folder contains the cpp files (implementation) for the most part.
+You can find some header files in the private folder if it is internal to the module or similar.